 This course will be taught by Krannert Clinical Assistant Professor Troy Janes.

-The financial management segment of the program, taught by Krannert Associate Professor of Management Charlene Sullivan, provides a survey of the concepts and tools required to make value-maximizing decisions.
+The financial management segment of the program, taught by Krannert Visiting Assistant Professor, Amanda Thompson, provides a survey of the concepts and tools required to make value-maximizing decisions.
 Financial management concerns itself with two fundamental questions that every firm faces: What projects should the firm undertake and how should the firm obtain the funds necessary to undertake them?
 The finance function with the firm seeks to answer these questions such that the value of the firm is maximized.
 Students will cover:

 - Key financial metrics for performance management.